 The results from the experiment show that sound can have important effects on usability in mobile computing devices.
 The results broadly confirmed those of the pilot study but now under more formal experimental conditions.
-The qualitative results showed that sound had a big effect on workload for both button sizes in the experimental task.
+The qualitative results showed that sound had a big effect on workload for both button sizes.
 In almost all of the categories workload was significantly reduced when sound was present.
 The results also showed that the sounds did not annoy the participants, in fact they rated the annoyance as significantly less when sounds were present.
 They also rated the sounds as preferable to the silent buttons.
 This indicated that sound can improve the qualitative experience users have with mobile devices.

-With the small buttons no difference in subjective physical effort between the sound and no sound conditions was detected by the experiment (as in the pilot study).
-With the standard buttons sound reduced the physical effort required for the task.
-Any reduced effect with the small buttons may perhaps be explained by the fact that they were harder to press with the pen because they were small and addition of sound did not help.
+With the small buttons there was no difference in subjective physical effort between the sound and no sound conditions (as in the pilot study), but with the standard buttons sound reduced the physical effort required for the task.
+This may perhaps be explained by the fact that the small buttons were harder to press with the pen because they were small and addition of sound did not help.
 The effect of size out-weighed the effect of sound.
-This would suggest that it would be very difficult to make these buttons easier to use as usability problems are dominated by size of target (as would be suggested by studies into Fitts Law, for example).
+This would suggest that it would be very difficult to make these buttons easier to use as usability problems are dominated by size of target.

-The quantitative results also back up the hypothesis that sounds improve usability as participants were able to enter significantly more codes when sounds were present for both button sizes in the experimental task.
-The sounds helped users target the buttons better; know when they had been pressed correctly and when they had been mis-hit.
+The quantitative results also back up the hypothesis that sounds improve usability as participants were able to enter significantly more codes when sounds were present for both button sizes.
+The sounds helped users target the buttons better, know when they had been pressed correctly and when they had been mis-hit.
 This made them significantly easier to operate.
 A difference between the number of codes entered with standard sized silent buttons and small sonically-enhanced ones was still found but it had been reduced to just 3 codes over the 14 minutes of the two trials.
 Depending on the situation in which a mobile device might be used, this difference could be acceptable given the amount of screen space that would be released for more information.